akielaries/akielaries.github.io/_pages/about.md

-I have interest, experience, coursework, and open-source contributions in various areas such as low-voltage electronics, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation & containerization, compilers & code generation, computational mathematics, as well as high performance & scientific computing.
+I have interest, experience, coursework, and open-source contributions in various areas such as low-voltage electronics, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation & containerization, FPGA design, compilers & code generation, computational mathematics, as well as high performance & scientific computing.

 Outside of my technical interests, in my free time I enjoy watching movies, TV shows, and anime.
 I also enjoy reading whether it is manga or books related to my technical interest and exploring